Rural Arizona county delays certifying midterm results as election disputes persist - KTVZ

 Ann English, the Democratic chairwoman, argued that there was “no reason for us to delay.”

+State election officials said the concerns cited by the Republican majority about the vote-tallying machines are rooted in debunked conspiracy theories.

-The state’s election director Kori Lorick has confirmed in writing that the voting machines had been tested and certified.
-And in a statement before Monday’s vote, Lorick warned that Arizona Secretary of State Katie Hobbs would “take all available legal action … to compel the Board’s compliance.”
-If the board had not signed off on the results by the December 5 deadline for statewide certification, she added, Cochise County voters would be disenfranchised.
+The state’s election director Kori Lorick has confirmed in writing that the voting machines had been tested and certified — a point Hobbs reiterated in Monday’s lawsuit.
+She is asking the court to force the board to certify the results by Thursday.

-In an email following Monday’s vote, Sophia Solis, a spokeswoman for the secretary of state’s office, said the Cochise Board “had all of the information they needed to certify this election and failed to uphold their responsibility for Cochise voters.”
+An initial deadline of December 5 had been set for statewide certification.
+In the lawsuit, Hobbs’ lawyers said state law does allow for a slight delay if her office has not received a county’s results, but not past December 8 — or 30 days after the election.

+“Absent this Court’s intervention, the Secretary will have no choice but to complete statewide canvass by December 8 without Cochise County’s votes included,” her lawyers added.

 If votes from this Republican stronghold somehow went uncounted, it could flip two races to Democrats: the contest for state superintendent and a congressional race in which Republican Juan Ciscomani already has been projected as the winner by CNN and other outlets.